huggingface/transformers/docs/source/en/conversations.md

 and new users often feel very overwhelmed by the selection on offer.
 Don't be, though!
 You really need to just focus on two important considerations: The model's size, which will determine if you can fit it in memory and how quickly it will run, and secondly the quality of the model's chat output.
-In general, these are correlated - bigger models tend to be smarter, but even so there's a lot of variation at a given size point!
+In general, these are correlated - bigger models tend to be more capable, but even so there's a lot of variation at a given size point!

 ### Size and model naming
 The size of a model is easy to spot - it's the number in the model name, like "8B" or "70B".
 This is the number of **parameters** in the model.
-As a general rule, you should expect to need about 2 bytes of memory per parameter for a model that hasn't been compressed with quantization.
+Without quantization, you should expect to need about 2 bytes of memory per parameter.
 This means that an "8B" model with 8 billion parameters will need about 16GB of memory just to fit the parameters, plus a little extra for other overhead.
 It's a good fit for a high-end consumer GPU with 24GB of memory, such as a 3090 or 4090.

 Some chat models are "Mixture of Experts" models.
 These may list their sizes in different ways, such as "8x7B" or "141B-A35B".
-The numbers are a little fuzzier in this case, but in general you can read this as saying that the model has approximately 56 (8x7) billion parameters in the first case, or 141 billion parameters in the second case.
+The numbers are a little fuzzier here, but in general you can read this as saying that the model has approximately 56 (8x7) billion parameters in the first case, or 141 billion parameters in the second case.

-This topic is discussed in more detail in the "Performance, memory and hardware" section below.
+Note that it is very common to use quantization techniques to reduce the memory usage per parameter to 8 bits, 4 bits, or even less.
+This topic is discussed in more detail in the [Memory considerations](memory-considerations) section below.

 ### But which chat model is best?
 Even once you know the size of chat model you can run, there's still a lot of choice out there.
 One way to sift through